moogacs/docs.buf.build/docs/best-practices/style-guide.md

 Over-document, and use complete sentences for comments.
 Put documentation above the type, instead of inline.

-Avoid widely-used keywords for all types, especially packages.
+Avoid widely used keywords for all types, especially packages.
 For example, if your package name is `foo.internal.bar`, the `internal` component blocks importing the generated stubs in other packages for Golang.